Population (Millions)

 TMA Strategy 2:

-Whilst improvements have been made in connecting Burundi to the region through the Northern and Central corridors, a supply response is lacking.
-In Strategy 2, TMA will adopt a market-integrated approach to economic development to address this constraint.
-The programme will focus investment in high potential areas and offer a mechanism for supporting vulnerable groups should Burundi’s political situation deteriorate.
+Whilst improvements have been made in connecting Burundi to the region through the Northern and Central corridors, a supply response is more or less in need of improvement.
+In Strategy 2, and in line with the country context, TMA will adopt a market-integrated approach to economic development to address this constraint.
+The programme in Burundi is designed to focus investment in high potential areas and offer a mechanism for supporting vulnerable groups that have been socio-economically disadvantaged as a result of Burundi crisis, thus integrate them into regional trade players.

 Women’s economic empowerment remains a key cross-cutting issue.
-In line with TMA’s strategy on fragile and conflict countries, TMA will deliver programming based on a short term, medium term and long-term approach.
+In line with TMA’s strategy, we deliver programming based on a short term, medium-term and long-term approach.

-In the short term, the programme will lean towards private sector driven projects.
-Over the medium term (second and third year of Strategy 2), and if the country’s governance record improves, the programme will re-engage with the Government and diversify its portfolio by investing in trade facilitation measures.
-A more optimistic programme is envisioned after year 3, where TMA will upscale projects if the political and security situation allows.
-Programming is premised on the assumption that Burundi’s political situation will stabilise to allow for continued engagement.
-TMA will adapt its programme to the conditions of fragile and conflictaffected states.
+In the short term, the programme leans towards private sector-driven projects.
+Over the medium-term (second and third year of Strategy 2), should the country macro-economic and governance structure stabilize, the programme shall strongly re-engage with wider public sector entities and diversify its portfolio by investing in trade facilitation measures.
+A more substantive programme is also envisioned after year 3, where TMA will up scale projects in line with the country context that will be prevailing.
+Programming is premised on the assumption that Burundi’s socio-economic context will further stabilise to allow for continued and stronger engagement.
+TMA continues to adapt its programme to the conditions of fragile and conflict-affected states.

 OUTCOME 1: REDUCING BARRIERS TO TRADE